 Throughout the annals of history, humanity has been intrigued by the biological and mystical role of mushrooms.

 This fascination has incited both misconstrued perceptions and groundbreaking discoveries in the realm of science and medicine.
+In fact, certain historians believe mind-altering or “magic mushrooms” have been represented in early cave paintings, leading researchers to believe these substances have been used to benefit humans for thousands of years.

 Existing on all seven continents, the ubiquitous mushroom is an under-appreciated living organism.
-But thanks to recent literature on the benefits of mushrooms, such as Michael Pollen’s “How to Change Your Mind” — the New York Times bestseller about psychedelics and their healing capacities — and the decriminalization of “magic mushrooms,” people are finding auspicious potentials of mushrooms in the boundaries of new rules and new insight.
+But thanks to recent literature on the benefits of mushrooms, such as Michael Pollen’s “How to Change Your Mind” — the New York Times bestseller about mind-altering edible mushrooms and psychedelics and their healing capacities — and the decriminalization of “magic mushrooms,” people are finding auspicious potentials of mushrooms in the boundaries of new rules and new insight.

 In his book, “In the Company of Mushrooms: A Biologist’s Tale,” retired microbiologist Elio Shaechter chronicled the mushroom’s existence since the Stone Age, building a verifiable case as to its crucial relationship to our existence.
 He pointed out that mushrooms are essential to decomposition, aiding to recycle much of the earth’s accumulated dead vegetation that humans would otherwise be buried under.
+So the answer is yes, mushrooms can be both potentially useful for mental health and super sustainable organisms for our environment.
+Imagine that.

 Shaecter also touched on the varied ways mushrooms have become part of our diets, as well as their healing properties.
 One of his most interesting arguments is that fungi and humans share a bond more intrinsically entwined than that of humans and animals.
+We promise this isn’t just something a few college kids who had just taken some edible mushrooms came up with.

-The Registry of Mushrooms in Works of Art, which can be found on the North American Mycological Association website, displays various artwork depicting mushrooms.
+The Registry of Mushrooms in Works of Art, which can be found on the North American Mycological Association website, displays various artwork depicting mushrooms species.
 The registry began in the early 2000s when three scientists — mycologist Hanns Kreisel from Greifswald University in Germany, chemist Tjakko Stijve from Switzerland and Schaechter — grew curious about the varied depictions of mushrooms in art.
 They believed the manner in which artists portrayed mushrooms on canvas revealed much about the societal values contemporary to the work itself.

 Take Giovanni Francesco Barbieri’s “The Greengrocer,” a Baroque still-life from the early 17th century.
 The oil painting comes from a private collection based in Vignola, an Italian agricultural city of Modena, and depicts a woman selling mushrooms and other sundries.

-“This is a good indication of what species were consumed at the time,” Schaecter wrote on his blog alongside the painting.
+“This is a good indication of what mushroom species were consumed at the time,” Schaecter wrote on his blog alongside the painting.

 In the 19th century, when The Victorian Fairy Paintings surfaced in Great Britain, artist Walter Jenks Morgan’s placement of tiny, lithe fairies prancing on mushrooms is perhaps suggestive of the fungi’s mystical properties as well as society’s growing curiosity of the supernatural.

-Later, in the 1960s, an entirely new art form cropped up in America in conjunction with rock ‘n’ roll, the political upheavals the nation faced with the Vietnam War and the subsequent desire for transcendence.
+In more recent history, in the 1960s, an entirely new art form cropped up in America in conjunction with rock ‘n’ roll, the political upheavals the nation faced with the Vietnam War and the subsequent desire for transcendence.
 San Francisco artists created pulsating rock posters replete with psychedelic motifs, trippy Art Nouveau lettering and scintillating color palettes to promote acts of equally electrifying caliber: Janis Joplin, Jimi Hendrix, the Grateful Dead, Jefferson Airplane and The Doors.

 The counterculture and its rejection of the Vietnam War, as well as the country’s overall body politics, gravitated towards hallucinogens and other drugs that became a conduit for escapism.